How many times have you written a blog post that has faded into obscurity never to be seen again?

 - Delivers content in a unique or remarkable way.

-Just after this or around the same time, Brian Dean termed the phrase ‘skyscraper technique’ a similar concept that is based on finding the best content already ranking for your term and creating something better.
+Just after this or around the same time, the ‘skyscraper technique’ arose.
+It is a similar concept that is based on finding the best content already ranking for your term and creating something better.

-I’m not going to repeat what both Fishkin and Dean have said, so if you haven’t already, then I recommend reading both pages.
+I’m not going to repeat what others have said, so if you haven’t already, then I recommend reading both pages.

 What I am going to offer you here are 10 steps with examples of other blogs as a foundation for creating high-quality and outstanding blog articles.